Decron/Whitebox-Code-GPT/README.md

 This repository contains the instructions, functions, and knowledge files used to build each programming assistant.
 As this project evolves, GPTs will be programmed with customized standards guides and actions that extend its utility and improve the function of the base GPT model.<br><br> Our current goals are to define the largest blindspots in default GPT4 and write guides to improve functionality in specific domains.
 If you would like a new GPT to be created, or would like to take custody of one, please open an issue with the title "New GPT request: <type>" or "New GPT custody: <title>"<br><br>
 The GPT builder platform is less than 2 weeks old so try to temper expectations when using our assistants.
 With time and collaboration we will continuously improve their performance and create something really powerful.
 For now the most important thing is to define the blind spots given to the assistants by the base model so we can create guidance to counteract them.<br><br>
 **If you are experiencing an issue with one of our assistants**: kindly include the title of the assistant and links to relevant conversation history.
 If the conversation contains sensitive information then generalized plain text may be copied and pasted.<br><br>
-*This project is geared to optimize assistants for the custom GPT marketplace provided by OpenAI.
-If you find that our knowledge files transfer effectively to other models, we would be very interested in hearing more about it.*

 # Existing models:
 You can access an instance of all live assistants hosted on ChatGPT.
 All models are 100% free to use for ChatGPT premium users.<br>